 Hunger is one of our basic physiological needs for survival.
 Nobody likes feeling hungry.
-Therefore, the idea of depriving oneself of food for a period of time with fasting or intermittent fasting is unfathomable for many.
+Therefore, the idea of intentionally depriving oneself of food for some time with fasting or intermittent fasting is unfathomable for many.
 Unfortunately for a lot of us, eating has become a mere routine.
-Most individuals eat not because they feel the need but because they simply want to and can afford to do so.
-This attitude towards food leads to habitual cravings, malnutrition, obesity, and a number of chronic diseases.
+Most individuals eat not because they feel the need but because they want to and can afford it.
+This attitude towards food leads to habitual cravings, malnutrition, obesity, and several chronic diseases.
 Reaching and maintaining a healthy weight has become a global concern that the seemingly forgotten practice of fasting has once again gained popularity and is now being tried by millions of weight watchers all over the globe.
-But what are the intermittent fasting benefits?
-It is just for weight loss?
+But what are the benefits of intermittent fasting?
+Is it just for weight loss?

 What is intermittent fasting?

 Strictly speaking, fasting per se is the complete abstinence of food and drinks often done for medical or spiritual purposes.
-Intermittent fasting, on the other hand, is a modified form wherein individuals still go on extended time period with little or no food intake but interspersed with periods of normal food intake.
+On the other hand, intermittent fasting is a modified form wherein individuals still go on an extended period with little or no food intake but interspersed with periods of normal food intake.
 Intermittent fasting is sometimes referred to as caloric restriction, periodic fasting, total caloric desistance, or a method of energy deprivation.

-The Muslim fast that takes place for the month of Ramadan is a form of intermittent fasting.
-One eats breakfast before the first morning prayer (which occurs about an hour before sunrise) and then abstains from all food and drink until sunset that evening.
+The Muslim fast during Ramadan is a form of intermittent fasting.
+One eats breakfast before the first morning prayer (about an hour before sunrise) and then abstains from all food and drink until sunset that evening.
 The fast repeats the following day in the same way for an entire month.
-People with health issues including pregnant and breastfeeding women are not permitted to fast for Ramadan.
+People with health issues, including pregnant and breastfeeding women, are not allowed to fast for Ramadan.
 The message we get from this is that using common sense when doing any kind of fast is paramount.
-Some health issues actually do well with some form of fasting, but for others, the added stress just makes them worse.
+Some health issues do well with some form of fasting, but the added stress makes them worse for others.
 So, consult with your health practitioner before embarking on a fast.

-Due to the increasing popularity of this practice in the recent decades, there have been numerous studies done to test the scientific basis of intermittent fasting benefits and efficacy.
+Due to the increasing popularity of this practice in recent decades, there have been numerous studies done to scientifically test the efficacy and benefits of intermittent fasting.

 Aside from weight loss, intermittent fasting has been recommended for those who want to improve their brain, cardiovascular, and digestive health.
-Collectively, the health benefits attributed to intermittent fasting dramatically improve metabolism, cellular health and many other markers of longevity.
+The attributed health benefits of intermittent fasting dramatically improve metabolism, cellular health, and many other longevity markers.